babashka/process/README.md

 1
 ```

 The return value of `process` implements `clojure.lang.IDeref`.
+When
-When dereferences, it will execute `wait`:
+dereferences, it will execute `wait` with default option `:throw true`:

 ``` clojure
 user=> @(process ["ls" "foo"])